Learning and Reconstructing Conflicts in O-RAN: A Graph Neural Network Approach: Numerical Evaluation

 \subsection{Graph Labeling Accuracy}

-In analysis, we are interested in assessing the accuracy of our conflict labeling to identify different types of conflicts on a reconstructed conflict graph.
+In this analysis, we are interested in assessing the accuracy of our conflict labeling to identify different types of conflicts on a reconstructed conflict graph.
 The performance of the conflict labeling depends on the quality of the reconstructed conflict graph to capture the correct structure of the conflict model.
 Thus, we evaluate the conflict labeling based on the reconstructed graphs from the previous section.
-We only display results evaluating the identification of implicit and indirect conflicts, as we consistently obtained 100\% accuracy for direct conflicts across all settings, and the direct conflicts can be trivially identified through the analysis of the subscription information on the \ac{near-RT RIC}'s Subscription Manager.
+We only display results evaluating the identification of implicit and indirect conflicts, as we consistently obtained 100\% accuracy for direct conflicts across all settings, and the direct conflicts can be trivially identified through the analysis of the subscription information on the \ac{near-RT RIC}'s Subscription Manager~\cite{santos2024managingorannetworksxapp}.

-In Fig.~\ref{fig:f1_indirect}, we evaluate our graph labeling to detect indirect conflicts on reconstructed conflict graphs created using different dataset sizes and number of epochs, with a fixed threshold of 0.5.
-As expected, the labeling performance improves with the accuracy of the reconstructed graph until 200 epochs (88\% reconstruction accuracy), and from there onward, conflict graphs generated with more data points display better performance.
+In Fig.~\ref{fig:f1_indirect}, we evaluate our graph labeling to detect indirect conflicts on reconstructed conflict graphs created using different dataset sizes and a number of epochs, with a fixed threshold of 0.5.
+We observe that detecting indirect conflicts is considerably more challenging due to the effect of spurious edges on the models' accuracy.
+This complexity requires conflict graphs with higher reconstruction accuracy to capture correct edges without spurious edges giving false positive accuracy.
+Thus, accurately identifying indirect conflicts requires reconstructing conflict graphs with significantly longer training times, at least 600 epochs.
 In Fig.~\ref{fig:f1_indirect_threshold}, we evaluate our graph labeling to detect indirect conflicts on reconstructed conflict graphs created using different thresholds and numbers of epochs, with a fixed dataset size of 450 samples.
-While the convergence behavior is similar to the previous plot, i.e., stabilizing after 300 epochs, we note that the threshold has a minor impact on the labeling accuracy of indirect conflicts.
-The detection of indirect conflicts is notably high, often exceeding the accuracy of the reconstructed graph, as only a subset of correctly reconstructed edges is needed to identify these conflicts.
-Our results show that we can achieve a 100\% detection of indirect conflicts when the graph is reconstructed with at least 450 samples and 300 epochs.
+We observe that the threshold plays a crucial role in improving the accuracy of implicit conflict detection.
+Due to the non-linear relationships between parameters and \acp{KPI} in our example model, many variables exhibit low correlations, leading to numerous spurious edges that result in false positives.
+Our results show that a relatively high threshold of 0.5 offers a good balance to filter out edges with low correlation values to prune false positives and keep meaningful edges to prevent false negatives.